mwestera/sem2_2023/classes/03_de_re_de_dicto_2/README.md

 ## Class notes:

-Note: for readability we changed ⧙α⧘ into ⸉α⸊ (signifying: the translation of the syntactic node α).
+Note: for readability we changed ⧙α⧘ into ❴α❵ (signifying: the translation of the syntactic node α).

 ### 1. A formal fragment in intensional semantics